 Post-secondary education is meant to be one of the most exciting experiences of your life.
 For many, this marks your transition into adulthood and the beginning of your careers.
 It also means a new level of independence, whether from managing your own academic path or living away from home for the first time.
 Of course, these all represent big changes – and big pressure, too.
-Students constantly feel the need to perform at the best of their ability, so they can get the most out of the experience.
-Because of this, stress is a normal part of the post-secondary experience.
-What isn’t normal is stress in debilitating amounts, but this is unfortunately common.
-More students than ever are in need of help for anxiety and depression as a result of constant stress.
+Stressed out students constantly feel the need to perform at the best of their ability, so they can get the most out of the experience.
+So now, more students than ever are in need of help for anxiety and depression as a result of constant stress.

 Research into College Students and Stress

 The effects of stress on college students have recently become a focus of popular study.
-In 2014, a team of researchers from the Franciscan University of Steubenville attempted to understand the causes of stress, depression, and anxiety in college students.
+In 2014, a team of researchers from the Franciscan University of Steubenville attempted to understand the causes of depression and anxiety in stressed out college students.
 They cited major concerns that included students experiencing a worse quality of life as a result of anxiety, and paying less attention to physical health as a result of depression.
 They also identified ten major causes of significant stress in students:1

 - Academic performance